reshinto/Automate_Building_Projects/readme.md

         * Github username environment variable
             * This MUST be updated for the manual path input to work.
         * Default path environment variable for each different type of project
-            * This is required for to use the default feature.
+            * This is required to use the default feature.

+## Customizable expansion
+* Create different types of projects (can be unrelated to Python and Javascript).
+    * Create a NewProject class and make it inherit from the Project class.
+    * Update the environment variable in the NewProject class and assign it to the self.projectType variable.
+    * Create the self.files list with files and folders with files to create.
+* Add Template:
+    * Update the templateDict and add the relevant template function.
+    * This will add the desired data into the file by default.
+* Add Gitignore varieties.
+    * Update the gitignoreDict for more varieties.